What do the experts say?

-But what if baby is not very interested in solids at six months and you’d prefer to wait longer?
-Some babies do thrive on breastmilk alone until 9-12 months or later.
+But what if baby is not very interested in solids at six months?
+Babies who are not yet interested in solid foods can and do thrive on breastmilk alone until 9-12 months or later.
 You might hear people say, “Food before one is just for fun,” but perhaps this should be changed to “Food before one is mainly for fun.”
 As long as your baby is continuing to grow and develop as he should, your milk is meeting his needs well.
 Sometime after six months, however, babies will gradually begin to need more iron and zinc than that provided by breastmilk alone – at that point, additional nutrients can be obtained from small amounts of solids.
-Continue to watch your baby for signs that he is ready for solids and offer solids for him to try – baby can decide whether or not to eat them.
+If your baby chooses to continue exclusive breastfeeding, simply keep an eye on growth and iron status, continue to watch your baby for signs that he is ready for solids, and offer appropriate solids for him to try – baby can decide whether or not to eat them.
 No matter when baby begins solid foods, breastmilk should make up the majority of baby’s nutrition through the end of the first year.

 What if my 4-5 month old seems developmentally ready for solids?

 Four- to five-month-old babies are sometimes very eager to participate at mealtime, but it doesn’t necessarily mean that they are ready to eat solids – more often it’s just the normal developmental urge to do what everyone else is doing.
 Research studies tell us that there are many health advantages to delaying solids for about 6 months for all babies, not just the babies who are not yet interested in mealtime.

 There are a number of things you can do to let baby participate in mealtimes without starting solids: